rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines an upgrade strategy to address new versions of Kubernetes, its core dependencies, and any k8sapps that are maintained.
 This strategy consists of the following high-level procedures:

-1. Update list and check for new versions (can be automated)
+1. Update list and check for new versions
-2. Evaluate impact of each new version (must be done "by hand")
+2. Evaluate impact of each new version
-3. Upgrade everything with relevant change to targeted version (immediately or quarterly)
+3. Upgrade everything with relevant change to targeted version
+## 1. Update list and check for new versions

 Step one should be done regularly in order to detect urgent changes soon after they happen.

-Step two happens *after everything* with a version has been checked for a new version.
-This ensures the entire list is created and checked in a timely manner.
-Evaluation and upgrades can then happen based on the urgency to get the new version installed and the scope of the thing that needs an upgraded version.

-Step three takes place during one of two following time windows:

-1. Immediately after version update detection
-2. Quarterly upgrade window
-## Update list and check for new versions (can be automated)
+- Can it be automated?
 - What things is HPC ML responsible to keep up to date?
 - What are the types of things that have a version?
 - Can the list be automatically generated?
 - How can we iterate through each thing and check its version?
-## Evaluate impact of each new version (must be done "by hand")
+## 2. Evaluate impact of each new version

+Step two happens *after everything* with a version has been checked for a new version.
+This ensures the entire list is created and checked in a timely manner.
+Evaluation and upgrades can then happen based on the urgency to get the new version installed and the scope of the thing that needs an upgraded version.

+- Generally must be done "by hand"
 - Highly dependent on type for specific method of version check
 - Does is pass a CIS scan?
 - Is it n-1 or older?
 - Can it wait until quarterly upgrade window?
 - Do customers have to validate the change is compatible with their app?
-## Upgrade everything with relevant change to targeted version (immediately or quarterly)
+## 3. Upgrade everything with relevant change to targeted version

+Step three takes place during one of two following time windows:

+1. Immediately after version update detection
+2. Quarterly upgrade window

+This timing is dependent on the urgency of the version upgrade as determined during step two after throughly evaluating the changes in the new version.

 - Depends heavily on the type of thing being updated
+- Immediately or quarterly?

 ----
 ## Terms